 - People who were healthier and had more financial resources not surprisingly were more satisfied in retirement than less healthy and less financially well-off people.

 What I took away from the research is that people looking towards retirement in the next 10 to 20 years need to weigh their psychological preparation just as much as their financial plan.
-We all hear the stories of the person that passes away shortly after retiring because he invested everything in his career and now that he no longer has his career he feel that he has very little purpose or meaning.
+We all hear the stories of the person that passes away shortly after retiring because he invested everything in his career and now that he no longer has his career he feels that he has very little purpose or meaning.
 This lack of meaning and purpose can literally drain him of the vitality to live.
 The authors suggest that not only is it incumbent upon prospective retirees to think long and hard about this but so should their financial advisors so they can build not only a financial plan for retirement but a plan for satisfaction and well-being to make these years incredibly meaningful, productive, and fruitful.

 Over to You: